kalo-build/morphe-spec/format/TS.md

 2. Type Resolution
    - Entity field types are resolved from their referenced model fields
-   - Relationships are preserved and transformed the same way as models
+   - Relationships are preserved and represented the same way as models
    - Enums are imported from their respective locations

-3. Generated Output
+3. TypeScript Representation
-   - Entities generate similar TypeScript types to models
+   - Entities are represented as TypeScript types similar to models
    - Import paths are adjusted to maintain correct references
    - All relationships are optional by default in entities